Zastupic/tools-py.e-cyanobacterium.org/README.md

       - Automated determination of pixels intensity across the selected cells cross-secions, including plotting
       - Exporting all results and plots to **.xlsx** file
 - ***Spectrofluorometry***
-      - Manual selection of the cells and cells cross-section on a microscopy image
+  - Selection of type of organism
+    -  Strain with _chlorophyll_ only
+    -  Strain with _chlorophyll_ and _phycocyanin_
+    -  Strain with _chlorophyll_ and _phycoerythrin_
+    -  Strain with _chlorophyll_ and _phycocyanin_ and _phycoerythrin_
+  - Selection of excitation and emission wavelengths of interest within the measured fluorescence excitation-emission matrix
+  - Selection of excitation and emission wavelengths for normalization
-      - Ratio of PSII/PSI, antenna attachment to PSII or PSI
+  - Calculation of parameters related to ratio of PSII/PSI, antenna attachment to PSII or PSI
+  - Plotting the spectra and calculated parameters
+  - Exporting all results and plots to **.xlsx** file

 ### The tools accept data files from the following devices:
 - Fluorometers